blackflagsoftware/forge-go/README.md

 The reset password functionality also includes the ability to email a "reset password" email, this will just point to a web page to take the email address and reset token, add provide the user the ability to enter in a new password (and confirm password) then send those pieces of data to the API endpoint to reset the user's password.

-A few tables are provided called `login` and `reset_login` and migration files are provided for these tables, see `tools/migration/README.md`.
+A few tables are provided called `login` and `login_reset` and migration files are provided for these tables, see `tools/migration/README.md`.

 `Admin Tool` is added in the `tools` directory, this should also be set up as a migration script to allow the `admin` to set their password.
 Through the migration process, it guaranteed to run once.
 See `tools/migration/README.md` for more information.